 Most were homeless, or recently without shelter.
-They had instructions to clear out litter from several Green Line light rail stations and bus stops throughout the Capitol city.
+They had instructions to clear out litter from several Green Line light rail stations and bus stops throughout the capital city.

-They earn weekly paychecks working for the St. Paul nonprofit Listening House under a pilot program launched earlier this year called St. Paul Work Now.
-At first, clean-up teams fanned out in St. Paul, picking up trash in sidewalks, skyways and parks, and shoveling snow during the winter.
+They earn weekly paychecks working for the St. Paul nonprofit Listening House under a pilot program launched earlier this year called Work Now.
+At first, cleanup teams fanned out in St. Paul, picking up trash in sidewalks, skyways and parks, and shoveling snow during the winter.

 Now, the program has been expanded to include picking up litter at Metro Transit Green Line stations in St. Paul, including the Robert Street, Capitol/Rice Street, Western Avenue, Dale Street, Victoria Street, Hamline Avenue and Snelling Avenue stations.